OpenDSA/OpenDSA/RST/en/Glossary.rst

       keeping the tree :term:`height balanced`.

    record
-      A collection of information, typical implemented as an :term:`object` in the :term:`object-oriented programming paradigm`.
+      A collection of information, typically implemented as an :term:`object` in an :term:`object-oriented programming language`.
       Many data structures are organized containers for a collection of records.